vectordotdev/timber-ruby/README.md

 ## Install

+### 1. Get your API key

-Grab your API key by signing up at [timber.io](http://timber.io).
-If you place your API key in the `TIMBER_KEY` environment variable you do not have to specify it below.
+You can obtain your API key by signing up at [timber.io](http://timber.io).

+*Note: Timber looks for the `TIMBER_KEY` environment variable.
+If set, do you not need to explicitly pass the key as shown below.*

+### 2. Install the gem

 Add timber to your Gemfile: